By Arré Bench Jul. 30, 2020

 Indian TV news anchors are infamous for their theatricality, but NDTV India’s Ravish Kumar stands out from the pack.
 The winner of the prestigious Ramon Magsaysay award is not one to indulge in the belligerent hectoring that has become the trademark of anchors like Arnab Goswami and Amish Devgan.
-So, when most news channels spent their airtime engaged in fawning coverage of the arrival of five Rafale jets in India on Wednesday, Kumar trained his sights on how their approach to reporting makes a mockery of journalism.
+So, when most news channels spent their airtime engaged in fawning coverage of the arrival of five Rafale jets in India in July, Kumar trained his sights on how their approach to reporting makes a mockery of journalism.
 As part of his show “Prime Time with Ravish Kumar”, he included a segment that was essentially a meta-commentary on how Indian news channels have replaced substance with sound.

 Unko unhi ki bhasha me jawab dete hue..
 Ravish Kumar roasting Godi media.
 1/4 pic.twitter.com/USTTeUQsyl

 Kumar’s impression of the breathless, feverish tones of the anchors was spot-on, as was his breakdown of their approach to filling airtime with hollow questions and stirring music.
 He also did not miss the opportunity to dwell upon the irony of celebrating the acquisition of military hardware while floods, a pandemic, and rising unemployment are rampant in the country.
 The ticker and graphics flashed messages that parodied the inane slogans that some channels pass off as analysis.
 Like so much of Kumar’s coverage, his takedown of the media’s Rafale coverage was pointed and insightful, and it went over well with viewers, as Twitter timelines showed.